ng7211/BS-Rename/README.md

 # BS-Rename
-Script that adds given argument to the file in the current directory.
+Script that adds given argument to the file name in the current directory.